lupyuen/lupyuen.github.io/src/rustsim.md

     (So that it runs in a Web Browser)

-Let's do into the details...
+Let's go into the details...

 ## Build the Rust Firmware for WebAssembly